What is the difference between Ask mode and Agent mode?

 Samples are deduplicated by SHA256 hash within your account.
 If you upload the same file twice, the existing triage data is reused rather than re-running the pipeline.

-If you’re on the Analyst or Professional tier, you can continue with credits.
+If you’re on the Pro or Max tier, you can continue with credits.
 Credits are purchased in packs and deducted one per query when your monthly allocation is exhausted.
 On the Free tier, you’ll need to wait until the next month or upgrade.
 See Plans & Billing for details.

 Yes.
 Downgrade from Settings > Billing.
 The change takes effect at the end of your current billing period — you keep your current tier’s limits until then.